all-contributors/all-contributors/docs/specification.md

 </div>

 ## Mandatory
-Open source projects should include the following mandatory items in order to support the All Contributors specification:
+Open source projects should include the following mandatory items to support the All Contributors specification:

 1. A "Contributors" section in a prominent site of the project repository documentation that includes a list of all project contributors
     - The goal should be to use the most prominent site of the project documentation when feasible.
 In many cases, this is the project README file